netboxlabs/console-docs/docs/Administration Console/admin-console-access.md

 ## Account Setup

 The NetBox Cloud team will set up your account with your email address as the username, and you will use this to access the cloud admin console.
-Access to the console is secured using a TOTP (time-based one time password) which you need to generate using an Authenticator app such as Google Authenticator or Authy.

 To complete the set up of your account for access to the Admin console, follow these steps:

 1. You will receive an email advising you of your username, along with a temporary password and a link to the console URL.
 Click the link to login